 What do silverfish look like?

-Their small size means that these pests are able to get into your home through small crevices and cracks in the foundation as well as through gaps in doors, so it is well worth making sure that any issues such as this are addressed to reduce the risk of an infestation.
-If you leave dirty dishes out, this could also attract these pests because they love food and can often be found in kitchens.
+So it is well worth making sure that all cracks and crevices are sealed up to reduce the risk of an infestation.
+Additionally, If you leave dirty dishes out, this could also attract these pests because they love food and can often be found in kitchens.

 Can they cause health problems?